Air Force 27, Colorado State 24

 Backup quarterback Nate Romine, Shayne Davern and D.J.
 Johnson recorded rushing touchdowns for Air Force (9-3, 5-3 MWC), which finished the regular season 6-0 at Falcon Stadium and avenged a 58-13 loss to Colorado State last season.
 The Falcons, who blew a 24-10 lead in the third quarter, outrushed the Rams 242-106.

-Rashard Higgins, a Biletnikoff Award finalist as the nation’s top receiver, made a career-high 12 receptions for 193 yards - one shy of a career best - and two touchdowns for Colorado State (10-2, 6-2), which had its nine-game winning streak snapped while dropping out of Mountain Division title contention.
-Garrett Grayson was 23-of-46 for 366 yards and three touchdowns with one interception, while Xavier Williams caught a TD pass and Dee Hart rushed for 115 yards.
+Rashard Higgins, a Biletnikoff Award finalist as the nation’s top receiver, made a career-high 12 receptions for 193 yards - one shy of a career best - and two touchdowns for Colorado State (11-2, 7-2), which had its nine-game winning streak snapped while dropping out of Mountain Division title contention.
+Garrett Grayson was 23-of-46 for 366 yards and three touchdowns and one interception, while Xavier Williams caught a TD pass and Dee Hart rushed for 115 yards.

 The Falcons halted Colorado State’s momentum when Weston Steelhammer recorded an interception for the third straight game - and sixth of the season - and Air Force stopped Hart on fourth-and-2 from the Air Force 42 with 38 seconds left.
 Romine’s 26-yard pass to Garrett Brown on third-and-4 put the Falcons in field goal range, and Conant split the uprights to give Air Force its eighth victory in the last nine meetings.